 From pre-tenancy to management.

-There are many obligations and legal requirements that need to be fulfilled when leasing property, as well as a lot of information you need to know when creating your tenancy agreements.
-This helpful checklist, aimed at landlords, will help you keep organised when creating your tenancy agreements on Legislate.
+There are many obligations and legal requirements that need to be fulfilled when letting out your rental property, as well as a lot of information you need to know when creating your tenancy agreements.
+This helpful checklist, aimed at landlords, will help you keep organised when onboarding new tenants and creating your tenancy agreements on Legislate.

 Before you create your agreement:

 Before you create your tenancy agreement on Legislate, there are several requirements that landlords must fulfil to ensure that their property is safe for tenants to rent.
 This landlord checklist covers the main checks landlords need to satisfy.